Lonishubh48/IMDB-Sentiment-Analysis/README.md

 cd IMDB-Sentiment-Analysis
 pip install -r requirements.txt

-# Usage
-Data Preprocessing and Model Training
+# Data Preprocessing and Model Training
 Run the following script to preprocess the data and train the model:

 import numpy as np